alanseiden/rpg-intro/IBMi.md

 Each active job contains at least one thread (the initial thread) and may contain additional secondary threads.
 Threads are independent units of work.
 Job attributes are shared among the threads of the job, however threads also have some of their own attributes, such as a call stack.

 When you start an interactive session on IBM i, that will have it's own job (known as an interactive job, which usually sits in the `QINTER` subsystem).
-When you call programs from the command line, they will be run under your job.
+When you call programs from the command line, they will be run under that interactive job.
 Each job also gets it's own library list, which can be controlled with a job description object (`*JOBD`)

 A job has lots of characteristics and you can see these by using `WRKJOB` on the command line, which will allow you to work with your interactive job.
 Optionally, if you want to work with another job, you can pass in the job information as the second parameter.